robertbraeutigam/scan/README.md

 number of milliseconds from some reference value defined by context.
 Larger values must be considered "absolute", i.e. referenced from epoch.

+A Value structure is a single value to a type defined elsewhere.
+It's structure is:
+* Identifier (variable length integer)
+* Value (byte array)

+The Identifier above refers to some definition specific for the context this Value structure is used in.
+The Value, specifically its size and meaning is also defined by the entity referenced by the Identifier.

 ### Requests

 Request the other party to perform some action.
 Its format is as follows: